Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Patterns of productivity dispersion

+Fig~\ref{fig:cut_effect} checks how substantial this bias can be in practice, by comparing the ratio of two quantiles before and after removing non-positive values, Q90/Q10 and Q90$_{\text{pos}}$/Q10$_{\text{pos}}$.
+We use the country-year-industry samples at a 2-digit industry level.
+We exclude the samples where the bottom 10\% quantile of the labour productivity is negative.
+By definition, the log quantile ratio based only on positive productivity values (y-axis) is always smaller than the actual log ratio, so all the points are below the 45 degree line.
+It appears that the larger the actual dispersion is, the higher is the degree of distortion.
+While in the vast majority of cases, the distortion is likely to be minor, in extreme cases the biased IQRs is two orders of magnitude smaller than the true IQRs.
+This is likely to happen when the lower quantile is close to zero.

+\paragraph{Choosing IQRs} We will study two inter-quantile ratios as non-parametric measures of dispersion: $\log(Q_{90}/Q_{10})$, which measures dispersion in the body of the distribution, and $\log(Q_{95}/Q_{50})$, which measures the extent to which super-star firms deviate from a ``typical'' firm.
+Our choice is driven by previous work that has identified an increase in productivity dispersion mostly due to the divergence of superstar firms \citep{andrews2016best,de2022firms}.
+We compute the quantiles on the non-log data, but we remove observations of IQRs that are negative (i.e., when $Q_{10}$ or $Q_{50}$ is negative).

+\paragraph{Measuring dispersion using L\'{e}vy parameters.} Because the IQRs are relative, we do not want to compare them directly with $\gamma$, which is expressed in monetary units.
+To express dispersion in the body of the distribution in relative terms, we propose to use $\gamma/\delta$.
+Using a ratio of a scale over a location parameter is fairly common - for instance the standard deviation over the mean defines the well-known coefficient of variation, which is the inverse of the well-know Sharpe ratio in finance.
+Of course, $\delta$ can be close to zero or even negative, but the issue also exists and is indeed worse with IQRs: the lower quantile of a (body dispersion) IQR is more likely than $\delta$ to be very close to zero or negative, since $\delta$ is usually close to the median.

+Second, we consider $\alpha$, the tail parameter.
+We consider that a fatter tail ($\alpha$ closer to zero) indicates more dispersion, since fatter tails indicate that there is a higher mass of super-productive firms (in almost all cases, $\beta$ is substantially above 0, so we consider $\alpha$ as an indicator of the fatness of the right tail.).
+We often use $-\alpha$ instead of $\alpha$, so that this indicator, like all the others, indicates more dispersion when it increases.

+We compute these four indicators at the level of industry (2 digit)-country-year.
+The samples are fairly small, so we remove samples with size $N<50$, and we use maximum likelihood to estimate the L\'{e}vy parameters when $50 \leq N <200$.
+We remove values of $\delta$ that are negative and a few cases where the MLE fails or the quantile methods gives corner solutions.
+This leaves us with more than 3700 country-industry-year triples with estimated values of the parameters, out of an ideal maximum that would have been 19 countries $\times$ 20 industries $\times$ 12 years = 4560 triples.
+Appendix \ref{sec:fittingmethod} justifies these choices based on a Monte Carlo simulation, and Fig. \ref{fig:hist_country_industry_year} shows the histograms of the estimated parameters.

+We also checked that the scaling of the sample standard deviation with sample size persists in some country-year and country-industry subsamples (Appendix~\ref{app:scaling_example}).

-Figures~\ref{fig:lp_ctry_yr_levy_fit_level} shows the original distributions with the fitted lines for three years in the French sample.
-The L\'evy alpha-stable model generally gives a very good fit with the Soofi ID higher than 99\% in most cases, while Figure~\ref{fig:lp_ctry_yr_levy_par} shows the time trend of the estimated four parameters with the bootstrapping standard error.
+As representative examples, Fig~\ref{fig:lp_ctry_ind_year_levy_fit} shows the distributions with the fitted lines for the French sample in 2015, looking at 4 industries.
+The L\'evy alpha-stable model generally gives a very good fit.
+In particular, the L\'{e}vy alpha-stable model captures the power-law decay of the tails well.
+Further, the L\'{e}vy alpha-stable model outperforms the AEP 5 in terms of the log-likelihood for 88\% of the subsamples.